What Is A Durable Power Of Attorney? Do I Need One?

 A durable power of attorney is a legal document that authorizes one person to act on behalf of another in financial and legal matters.
 It is one of the most important legal documents a person can have.

-A Durable Power of Attorney is needed by every adult over the age of 18.
-You never know when that meteorite is coming down to hit you on the head!
-Since you cannot know when a Durable Power of Attorney will be needed, taking the attitude that “I will sign it when I need it” does not work.
+Every adult over age 18 needs a durable power of attorney.
+The future is unpredictable: you never know when that meteorite is coming down to hit you on the head.
+Since you cannot know when you will need a durable power of attorney, you should not put it off until the future.
 You should have one now.

 YES!
 Many people mistakenly believe a spouse can handle their finances if they become incapacitated.
-Not so: no one, not even a husband or wife, has the authority to deal with your bank accounts, investments, real estate, insurance, etc., unless you have given that person authority.
-The Power of Attorney is the document that gives them that authority.
+Not so: No one, not even a husband or wife, has the authority to deal with your bank accounts, investments, real estate, insurance, etc., unless you have given that person authority.
+The power of attorney is the crucial document that gives them that authority.

-Do not be fooled into believing that all of your assets are in joint names with your spouse.
-What is the first word in the phrase “individual retirement account?”
-“Individual.”
-If you have an IRA, only you can make deposits to it or withdrawals from it and change the beneficiary — unless you have a Power of Attorney document authorizing someone else to do those things.
+For example, if you have an IRA, only you can make deposits to it or withdrawals from it and change the beneficiary — unless you have a power of attorney document authorizing someone else to do those things.
 Do you have an insurance policy?
-No one — not even your spouse — can get information about that policy — unless you have a Power of Attorney document authorizing him or her to do so.
+No one — not even your spouse — can get information about that policy — unless you have a power of attorney document authorizing him or her to do so.

 If you have questions, schedule a consultation with Kentucky ElderLaw, PLLC.
 We can help you with every aspect of your durable power of attorney.
 Call our Bowling Green location at 270-467-0002.
 Call our Louisville location at 502-581-1111.
 Or, send the firm an email.